Buy anything from 5,000+ international stores. One checkout price. No surprise fees. Join 2M+ shoppers on Desertcart.

 The Parker 99R is a heavyweight, chrome-plated brass safety razor featuring a 4-inch textured handle and a twist-to-open butterfly head for easy blade replacement.
 Designed for men seeking a close, traditional wet shave, it offers superior control and durability.
-Compatible with all standard double edge blades, it includes 5 premium Parker blades to get started immediately.
-A favorite among barbers and grooming enthusiasts, it delivers a smooth, irritation-free shave while resisting rust and wear.
+Compatible with all standard double edge blades, it includes 5 premium Parker blades, making it an economical and eco-conscious grooming upgrade.

 | ASIN | B003NTHWLU |